Chinese: 苇茎汤

 It's important to remember that herbal formulas are meant to treat patterns, not "diseases" as understood in Western Medicine.
 According to Chinese Medicine patterns, which are disruptions to the body as a system, are the underlying root cause for diseases and conditions.

-As such Wei Jing Tang is used by TCM practitioners to treat three different patterns which we describe below.
+As such Wei Jing Tang is used by TCM practitioners to treat two different patterns which we describe below.

 But before we delve into these patterns here is an overview of the Western conditions they're commonly associated with: